CP breaks down into four main types, based on the movement involved:

 Certain movements and behaviors in babies at specific stages of development can be signs of CP.
 But your baby can have these issues without having CP.
 So you’ll need to see a doctor to find out what’s going on.
 In babies younger than 6 months, those signs include:

-- He feels stiff or floppy.
+- They feel stiff or floppy.

 If your baby is older than 6 months, warning signs can include:

-- He can’t roll over.
+- They can’t roll over.

-- He can’t bring his hands together.
+- They can’t bring their hands together.